-U. S. Department of TransportationFederal Highway AdministrationRegion 5, Wisconsin Division
+U.S. Department of Transportation Federal Highway Administration Region 5, Wisconsin Division

-The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2001 One plan pertains to administrative costs, with such costs to be allocated to all projects in the Commission's planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
-The second plan pertains to costs associated with developing, maintaining, and operating the Commission's regional geographic information system, with such costs to be allocated to selected projects in the Commission's regional planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
-These cost allocation plans have been prepared in accordance with the principles set forth in U. S. Office of Management and Budget Circular A-87.
+The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2003 One plan pertains to administrative costs, with such costs to be allocated to all projects in the Commission's planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
+The second plan pertains to costs associated with developing, maintaining, and operating the Commission's regional geographic information system, with such costs to be allocated to selected projects in the Commission's regional planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to selected projects in the Commission's regional planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
+These cost allocation plans have been prepared in accordance with the principles set forth in U.S. Office of Management and Budget Circular A-87.